MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 .. figure:: images/basisOrder2.svg

-   Figure a) shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
+   The first figure shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
 The dashed vertical lines marks the centre of the cell and the right-hand border of the cell.
-Figure b) shows the nominal location of three degrees of freedom (dofs).
-Multiplying each basis function in figure a) by the value of its related dof in Figure
-   b) and summing the result gives a total displayed by Figure c).
-Note that the sum intersects all three dofs.
-This is because each dof location is located where its related function is 1 and the other two functions are zero.

 .. figure:: images/basisOrder2_dofs
-   :alt: Figure a) shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
-The dashed vertical lines marks the centre of the cell and the right-hand border of the cell.
-Figure b) shows the nominal location of three degrees of freedom (dofs).
-Multiplying each basis function in figure a) by the value of its related dof in Figure
-   b) and summing the result gives a total displayed by Figure c).
-Note that the sum intersects all three dofs.
-This is because each dof location is located where its related function is 1 and the other two functions are zero.
-   :name: fig:basis_function

-   Figure a) shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
-The dashed vertical lines marks the centre of the cell and the right-hand border of the cell.
-Figure b) shows the nominal location of three degrees of freedom (dofs).
-Multiplying each basis function in figure a) by the value of its related dof in Figure
+   This second figure shows the nominal location of three degrees of freedom (dofs).
+Multiplying each basis function from the first figure by the value of its related dof in this figure and summing the result gives a total displayed by the follosing figure.
-   b) and summing the result gives a total displayed by Figure c).
-Note that the sum intersects all three dofs.
-This is because each dof location is located where its related function is 1 and the other two functions are zero.

 .. figure:: images/basisOrder2_field.svg
-   :alt: Figure a) shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
-The dashed vertical lines marks the centre of the cell and the right-hand border of the cell.
-Figure b) shows the nominal location of three degrees of freedom (dofs).
-Multiplying each basis function in figure a) by the value of its related dof in Figure
-   b) and summing the result gives a total displayed by Figure c).
-Note that the sum intersects all three dofs.
-This is because each dof location is located where its related function is 1 and the other two functions are zero.
-   :name: fig:basis_function

-   Figure a) shows a set of basis functions (labelled A, B and C) for a 1D function space within a single cell that spans 0 to 1 on the horizontal axis.
-The dashed vertical lines marks the centre of the cell and the right-hand border of the cell.
-Figure b) shows the nominal location of three degrees of freedom (dofs).
-Multiplying each basis function in figure a) by the value of its related dof in Figure
-   b) and summing the result gives a total displayed by Figure c).
-Note that the sum intersects all three dofs.
+   The final figure represents the value of the field within the whole cell.
+Note that the value intersects all three dofs.
 This is because each dof location is located where its related function is 1 and the other two functions are zero.

 If a dof exists on a face, edge or vertex, then it is shared between the cells that share that face, edge or vertex.
 Where dofs are shared